vczhou/twitter_feed/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] List anything else that you can get done to improve the app functionality!
+   - [X] Untweet a retweet
+   - [X] Unfavorite a favorite
+   - [X] Show banner of on detail user view
+   - [X] Shows user timeline on detail user view (can also go to detail tweet view from there)
+   - [X] Pull to refresh and show new tweets on timeline

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):